ahmad12hamdan99/Camera-based-ADAS/README.md

 The HybridNets neural network was introduced by VT Dat et al. in the paper [HybridNets: End-to-End Perception Network](https://arxiv.org/abs/2203.09035).
 This is a multi-task neural network that can carry out end-to-end visual perception.
 In other words, this neural network can do both, detection, and segmentation.

 ### Why Are Multi-Task Neural Networks Important?
+The big question here is “why do we need such a neural network?”.
+In autonomous driving, the visual perception neural network does multiple tasks.
+It has a complex structure for detecting humans, other vehicles, and the drivable area, and does a myriad of other challenging yet safety-critical tasks.

+Such tasks cannot be achieved by a simple linear neural network that does just classification, detection, or segmentation.
+We need neural networks that can multitask.
+Hence, the term end-to-end multi-task visual perception.

+he HybridNets neural network has a major significance in autonomous driving where end-to-end visual perception is critical and speed of computation is also paramount.
+It does traffic object detection, drivable area segmentation, and lane detection (segmentation) as well.